Jerome Green

 Jerome Green (c.
-1934) was an American percussionist and occasional lyricist and vocalist, known for playing maracas and acting as Bo Diddley's foil in his performances and on his recordings in the 1950s and early 1960s.
+1934) was an American percussionist, lyricist and singer, known for playing maracas and acting as Bo Diddley's foil in his performances and on his recordings in the 1950s and early 1960s.

 Biography

 Green grew up in Chicago, and was a neighbor of Ellas McDaniel, later known as Bo Diddley, who was older by a few years.
 According to some sources, Green played tuba, but, when Bo Diddley performed on street corners and outside theaters from about 1950, he used Green to collect money from bystanders.
 Needing to add percussion to boost his sound, but not wanting to have to carry a drum kit between venues, he recruited Green to play maracas, which he made out of toilet floats filled with dried black-eyed peas.

 Bo Diddley said: "I taught Jerome how to play those maracas...
 They gave.. the unique sound, that jungle-type rhythm feel..".
 Referring to himself, Green, and bassist Roosevelt Jackson, he commented: "We used to be three dudes going down the street with a washtub, a little raggedy guitar and another cat with maracas...
 We would go into the club and we would stand right by the front door because we weren’t old enough to be in there.
 We would play for people and pass the hat....".

 When Bo Diddley first recorded for Chess Records in March 1955, Green played maracas on the songs "I'm a Man" and "Bo Diddley".
 The record reached number 1 on the Billboard R&B chart.
 Green continued to perform as a member of Bo Diddley's band, in performances and on recordings, and toured with him until the early 1960s.
 He also played maracas on Chess label recordings by Chuck Berry - including his first recording, "Maybellene" - Billy Boy Arnold, Billy Stewart, and Willie Dixon, among others.